AIMultipleAIMultiple

 What is multi-GPU scaling?

 Multi-GPU scaling refers to a system’s ability to increase its performance by distributing a single large task across multiple GPUs.
-For LLM inference, this is typically achieved through tensor parallelism, where a model’s weights and computations are sharded across several accelerators.
+For LLM inference, this can be achieved through data parallelism, where independent copies of the model run on each GPU, with a load balancer distributing incoming requests across all instances.

 Ideally, using two GPUs would deliver twice the performance of a single GPU (2x speedup).
-However, in reality, performance gains are limited by communication overhead, the time GPUs spend synchronizing and exchanging data with each other.
-Our benchmark measures how efficiently each platform manages this overhead, which is a critical factor for building cost-effective, high-performance AI inference servers for very large models.
+However, in reality, performance gains are limited by CPU and system bottlenecks, the time the host system spends managing multiple concurrent processes, memory bandwidth constraints, and resource contention.
+Our benchmark measures how efficiently each platform manages these system-level constraints, which is a critical factor for building cost-effective, high-performance AI inference servers for small to medium models.

 What are the challenges in Multi-GPU scaling tests?